khoskinhome/Videkah/v0.01/videkah/bin/README.txt

 runlist
     where single line commands can be invoked on the shell

+Git-Diff
+    where a git diff can be created, and you can navigate from the lines in the diff directly to the file.

 perl_stacktrace
     where a perl stack trace can be pasted , and navigated around